Show More

 Goose family (Anatidae)

-Our most common and familiar goose.
-Black head and neck, conspicuous white strap under chin, grayish-brown back and wings, black rump and tail, brownish-gray breast and belly, black feet.
-In flight, shows large, dark wings and long, thin neck.
-Flocks of Canada Geese fly in lines or in a vee formation.
+Black head and neck, white strap under chin, grayish-brown back and wings, black rump and tail, black feet.

 Habitat: